olekawaii/flytty/README.md

 ```
 git clone https://github.com/olekawaii/flytty.git
 cd flytty
-./script themes/gruvbox_material_dark_medium templates/linux_tty.sh.template
+# flytty.sh is the executable
 ```

 ## Usage
-Run it with `./script a b` where a is a file in the themes/ directory and b is a file in the templates/ directory.
+Run it with `./script.sh a b` where a is a file in the colors/ directory and b is a file in the templates/ directory.

 Example:
 ```
-./script themes/rose_pine_moon templates/freebsd_tty.conf.template
+./flytty.sh colors/rose_pine_moon templates/freebsd_tty.conf.template
 ```

 ## Colorschemes